Involuta/Blazarang/README.md

 Idea: occasionally, songbird-like ice creatures will fly onto Clarity and stare at the target.
 They all fly away when she attacks, but there’s a slight chance they fly away beforehand to explore around
 Idea: Cotu can make snowballs and throw them with no stability cost (but making a snowball isn’t fast).
 Hitting an ice sprite with a snowball triggers its explosion

+Reconsider whether the player should be able to restabilize during the invincibility period after destabilization Currently, if the player destabilizes, there’s absolutely no skill involved in restabilizing.
+If you use a stabilizer during the invincibility period, you’re right back to normal.
+Wouldn’t it be more thrilling and challenging if the player had to wait until they were vulnerable again before being able to use a stabilizer?
+I still like the idea of being able to use a stabilizer while you’re still stable in order to become invincible temporarily (e.g. during a grab), but wouldn’t it be confusing or nonsensical to the player if the stabilizer was usable all the time except that brief period right after destabilization?
+Perhaps at the start of the game, stabilizers should only be usable when destabilized.
+Eventually, you can upgrade yourself so that stabilizers give a boost of some kind?
+Although this feels like scope creep and you might need to keep it simple, silly

 Make Different Game Mechanics Intersect; to create depth, you should be able to use multiple skills simultaneously Vid on Interesting Mechanics vs Depth: https://www.youtube.com/watch?v=Fuf_SpKCYVY One of the biggest issues I noticed with Blazarang is that you can only use either the rose or the ax at a time, not both simultaneously or rapidly.
 This limits the player’s creative expression.
 As the vid above explains, if there are a lot of different game mechanics in a game, but they don’t intersect, the game feels shallow.
 To combat this problem in Blazarang, try allowing the player to use both the rose and ax and possibly more simultaneously